Lawrence Holofcener: Early life

 Holofcener was born in Baltimore, Maryland, the son of Edward A. and Lillian S. (Stulman) Holofcener.
 He attended University of Maryland and the University of Wisconsin-Madison where he met and performed with Jerry Bock.
 They went on to write songs for Big as Life and Your Show of Shows, starring Sid Caesar, Imogene Coca and Carl Reiner.
 They wrote the Broadway stage scores for Mr. Wonderful and Catch a Star.
 He joined ASCAP in 1956, his other popular-song compositions include "Without You I'm Nothing", "Raining, It's Raining", "Too Close for Comfort" and "The Story of Alice" which was recorded by the Chad Mitchell Trio.
 His play Before You Go began on Broadway and has been produced in regional theaters in the United Kingdom, Paris, Sweden, and Mexico City.
 His musical play I Don't Live There Anymore, written with composer Gerard Kenny, received its American premiere at the 1993 Spoleto Festival USA in Charleston, South Carolina.

 Acting work

 His acting career began in a nightclub revue in New York at the Upstairs at the Downstairs.
 His first theater job was in Stop the World – I Want to Get Off on Broadway.
 Next, in 1964, he played Cornelius in Hello, Dolly!, first with Carol Channing, then Ginger Rogers.
 He appeared in the 1981 TV Movie Thin Ice (starring Kate Jackson), as well as Walking and Talking, written and directed by his daughter, Nicole Holofcener.

 Writing

 Holofcener also pursued a literary career.
 In 1960, he compiled and edited A Practical Dictionary of Rhymes for Crown Publishers.
 He also wrote Day of Change in 1976.
-Britishisms, his British-English dictionary was first published in 1981.
+Britishisms, his British-English dictionary was first published, by Partners Press, in 1981.